 If you have received a bill or paid for services (such as a provider bill) that you think we should pay for, you may need to ask us for reimbursement or to pay the provider bill.
-See Chapter 7 (Asking us to pay our share of a bill you have received for covered medical services or drugs).
+See Chapter 7 (Asking us to pay a bill you have received for covered medical services or drugs).